inventree/inventree-docs/docs/extend/python.md

 category = PartCatgory(api, 10)
 ```

-#### Querying / Listing Items
+#### Multiple Items

-Database items can be queried by using the `list` method for the given class:
+Database items can be queried by using the `list` method for the given class.
+Note that arbitrary filter parameters can be applied (as specified by the [InvenTree API](./api.md)) to filter the returned results.

 ```python
 from inventree.part import Part